Chestnut: North America

 Today, the demand for the nut outstrips supply.
-The United States imported 4,056 metric tons of European in-shell chestnuts worth $10 million in 2007.
+The United States imported 4,056 tonnes of European in-shell chestnuts worth $10 million in 2007.
 The U.S. chestnut industry is in its infancy, producing less than 1% of total world production.
-Since the mid-20th century, most of the US imports are from Southern Italy, with the large, meaty, and richly flavored Sicilian chestnuts being considered among the best quality for bulk sale and supermarket retail.
+Since the mid-20th century, most of the US imports are from Southern Italy, with the large, meaty, and richly flavoured Sicilian chestnuts being considered among the best quality for bulk sale and supermarket retail.
 Some imports come from Portugal and France.
 The next two largest sources of imports are China and South Korea.
-The French varieties of marrons are highly favored and sold at high prices in gourmet shops.
+The French cultivars of marrons are highly favoured and sold at high prices in gourmet shops.
 As of 2024, the United States imports 7.5 million pounds of non-organic chestnuts per year.

 A study of the sector in 2005 found that U.S. producers are mainly part-timers diversifying an existing agricultural business, or hobbyists.
 Another recent study indicates that investment in a new plantation takes 13 years to break even, at least within the current Australian market.
 Starting a small-scale operation requires a relatively low initial investment; this is a factor in the small size of the present production operations, with half of them being between 3 and 10 acre.
 Another determining factor in the small productivity of the sector is that most orchards have been created less than 10 years ago, so have young trees which are as now barely entering commercial production.
 Assuming a 10 kg yield for a 10-year-old tree is a reliable conservative estimate, though some exceptional specimens of that age have yielded 100 kg.
 So, most producers earn less than $5,000 per year, with a third of them not having sold anything so far.

 Moreover, the plantings have so far been mostly of Chinese species, but the products are not readily available.
 The American Chestnut Foundation in collaboration with many partners (SUNY ESF, the American Chestnut Cooperators' Foundation and many others from education, research, and industry sectors contributing to the program) are in the last stages of developing a variety that is as close as possible to the American chestnut, while having incorporated the blight-resistant gene of the Asiatic species.
 Considering the additional advantage that chestnut trees can be easily grown organically, and assuming the development of brands in the market and everything else being equal, home-grown products would reach higher prices than imports, the high volume of which indicates a market with expanding prospects.
 As of 2008, the price for chestnuts sold fresh in the shell ranges from $1.50/lb ($3.30/kg) wholesale to about $5/lb ($11/kg) retail, depending mainly on the size.